mbta/lamp/README.md

 To ensure code quality, linting, type checking, static analysis and unit tests are automatically run via github actions when pull requests are opened.

-CI for LAMP python applications can be run locally, in the `python_src/` directory, with the following `poetry` commands:
+CI for LAMP python applications can be run locally, in the root project directory, with the following `poetry` commands:
 ```sh
 # black for Formatting
 poetry run black .